 Among the great number of Arab Philosophers that contributed to Islamic Philosophy there were many coming from other backgrounds, most of the Persian, and among them even some of the most known, like Ibn Sinā, known as Avicenna, or Al-Ġazālī, or even Al-Fārābī, Al-Bīrūnī, Al-Rāzī, Suhrawardī or Al-Hallāğ.
 Ibn Sinā (980-1037) is probably the greatest Philosopher from that time and also a great physician, writing his books in both Arabic and Persian, was also influenced by Al-Fārābī and he had a great impact on the interpretation of Aristotle Philosophy.
 Al-Ġazālī (1058-1111) was also one of the most important thinkers of that time, of Persian origin as well, participated in the ongoing debate between Philosophy and Theology, and he was also a very important figure for the Sufi movement.

-Since the beginning of the Islamic History, we can find important figures of different origins, like Salmān the Persian (-656), among the companions of the Prophet Muḥammad, known for the participation to the battle of the trench in Medina.
-Or for example, one of the most famous Muslim conqueror, Ṭāriq Bin Ziyād (670-720), of Berber origin, who lead the Muslim armies to Spain in 711.
+Since the beginning of Islamic History, we can find important figures of different origins, like Salmān the Persian (-656), among the companions of the Prophet Muḥammad, known for the participation of the battle of the Trench in Medina.
+Or for example, one of the most famous Muslim conquerors, Ṭāriq Bin Ziyād (670-720), of Berber origin, who lead the Muslim armies to Spain in 711.
 The most powerful of the generals that brought to power the Abbasid dynasty was Abū Muslim (700-755), of Persian origin.
 In 750 he unfolded the black banners and led out of Iran the Abbasid Armies.